 - It’s much quicker than traditional seeding and does not require intensive labor.

-- This less costly application (vs. sod) may fit your budget better.
+- Hydroseeding rates are cheaper, and hydroseeding is a quicker alternative to traditional sod.
+This less costly application (vs. sod) may fit your budget better.

 - Hydroseeding is a great middle-ground for people wanting quick results.